lewisk1899/CANDataGeneration/README.md

         git checkout origin/main

-3) Move desired .bag file into the CANDataGeneration directory (which is inside the CAN folder) with python files
+3) Move desired .bag file into the CAN directory with python files

 4) Run the software: